n-genesis/finxact-json-vscode/README.md

 |originSource	|`originSource`		|`"originSource": {key: value}`									|

 ## Fixed issue #
+### 2.6
+- Closing bracket alignment

 ### 2.5.2
 - Indentation now starts at column 19 -20 (better closing bracket alignment)
-- Children are indented 4 space now longer with a tab
+- Children blocks are indented with 4 spaces and no longer with a tab
-- Closing brackets are aligned to the longest keynames closing bracket
+- Closing brackets are aligned to the longest key name closing bracket inside its parent

 ### 2.5.1
 - Short keyname alignment now is push passed open bracket